-(Mark One) ☑ ANNUAL REPORT PURSUANT T For the fiscal year ended: Decembe 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 O R TRANSITION REPORT PURSUA NT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF For the transition period from to Commission File Nu nber 001-31648 CONET WOR LDWIDE, INC. specified in its charter) DELAWARE (State or other jurisdiction of incorporation or o rganization) 74-2806888 (I.R.S.
-Employer Identification No.) 3500 COLLEGE BOULEVARD LEAWOOD, KANSAS (Address of principal executive office s) 66211 (Zip Code) (I) (913) 327- Registrant's telephone numb Se ecurities registered pursuan t to Section 12(b) of the Act: Title of Each Class Common Stock, \$0.02 par value Name of Each Exchange on Which Registered The Nasdaq Stock Market, LLC ties registered pursuant to S ection 12(g) of the Act: None Indicate by check mark if the registrant is a well-known seasoned d issuer, as defined in Rul e 405 of the Securities Act.
-Yes ☑ No □ Indicate by check mark if the registrant is not required to file rep orts pursuant to Section 1 3 or Section 15(d) of the Act.
-Yes □ No ☑ y Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding and (2) has been subject to such filing requirements for the past 90 days.
-Yes \square No Indicate by check mark whether the registrant has submitted elec (§232.405 of this chapter) during the preceding 12 months (or fo we Data File required to be submitted pursuant to Rule 405 of Regulation S-T he registrant was required to submit such files).
-Yes \square No \square n S-K (§229.405 of this chapter) is not contained herein, and will not be contained, to ed by reference in Part III of this Form 10-K or any amendment to this Form 10-K. er, a non-accelerated filer, smaller reporting company, or an emerging growth ting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act Large accelerated filer ☑ Accelerated filer Smaller reporting company o Emergi ng growth company o If an emerging growth company, indicate by check mark if the reaccounting standards provided pursuant to Section 13(a) of the E 9 use the extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
-Yes \square No \square aggregate market value was determined based on the closing price of the Common Stock on June 29, 2018.
+(Mark One)

+☑ ANNUAL REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the fiscal year ended: December 31, 2019

+OR

+□ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 to

+For the transition period from

+Commission File Number 001-31648

+EURONET WORLDWIDE, INC.

+(Exact name of Registrant as specified in its charter)

+Delaware (State or other jurisdiction of incorporation or organization)

+3500 College Boulevard Leawood, (Address of principal executive offices)

+74-2806888 (I.R.S.
+Employer Identification No.)

+66211 (Zip Code)

+(913) 327-4200 (Registrant's telephone number, including area code)

+Securities registered pursuant to Section 12(b) of the Act:

+Kansas

+Title of Each Class Common Stock 1.375% Senior Notes due 2026 Trading Symbol(s) EEFT EEFT26 Name of Each Exchange on Which Registered Nasdaq Global Select Market Nasdaq Global Market

+Securities registered pursuant to Section 12(g) of the Act: None

+Indicate by check mark if the registrant is a well-known seasoned issuer, as defined in Rule 405 of the Securities Act.
+Yes 🗵 No 🗆

+Indicate by check mark if the registrant is not required to file reports pursuant to Section 13 or Section 15(d) of the Act.
+Yes 🗆 No 🗵

+Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
+Yes \square No

+Indicate by check mark whether the registrant has submitted electronically, every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes 🗵 No 🗆

+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company" and "emerging growth company" in Rule 12b-2 of the Exchange Act.

+Large accelerated filer \square

+Accelerated filer o Non-accelerated filer o Emerging growth company

+Smaller reporting company

+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. o

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
+Yes 🗆 No 🗹

+As of June 28, 2019, the aggregate market value of the voting and non-voting common equity held by non-affiliates of the registrant was approximately \$8.8 billion.
+The aggregate market value was determined based on the closing price of the Common Stock on June 28, 2019.

-As of February 27, 2019, the registrant had 51,871,238 shares of Common Stock outstanding.
+As of February 28, 2020, the registrant had 53,519,855 shares of Common Stock outstanding.